RazanYakoub01/Pok-Collect_DH2642/README.md

 ### 1. Download or Clone this repository:

-Start by cloning the repository to your local machine.
+Start by cloning the repository

 ```
 git clone https://github.com/RazanYakoub01/PokeCollect_DH2642
 ```

-### 2. Install node.js if you do not have it:
+### 2. Install node.js if you do not have it

 [Follow the link](https://nodejs.org/en/)